-Diana Zuckerman, PhD, Brandel France de Bravo, MPH, and Jae Hong Lee, MD, MPH, Cancer Prevention & Treatment Fund
+Diana Zuckerman, PhD, Brandel France de Bravo, MPH, Jae Hong Lee, MD, MPH, and Sophia Lee, Cancer Prevention & Treatment Fund

 For several decades, women have been told that regularly scheduled mammograms for midlife women can help detect breast cancer early and save lives.
 However, there have been controversies; for example, two Danish scientists concluded in 2001 that using mammograms to screen for breast cancer did not save lives.
 One of those scientists has continued to publish articles questioning the benefits of mammogram screening for breast cancer and arguing that women are not sufficiently warned about the negative effects of screening.
 As a result of the media attention to those concerns, some women are wondering whether they should undergo regularly scheduled mammograms.
 While the Danish researchers have highlighted some important issues, we say the answer to “Should midlife women undergo mammograms?” is YES.

 The bottom line is that either mammograms or physical exams will help detect breast cancer, but mammograms can detect much smaller, earlier cancers, and many women have mammograms more often than they would have physical exams.
-Overall, research indicates that the benefits of mammography generally outweigh the risks, as long as mammograms are performed in accordance with federal regulations (as outlined under the Mammography Quality Standards Act).
+Overall, the research cited above indicates that the benefits of mammography generally outweigh the risks, as long as mammograms are performed in accordance with federal regulations (as outlined under the Mammography Quality Standards Act).
+In 2021, FDA warned women that several mammography centers were found to have inaccurate results.

 What kind of a study did the Danish researchers conduct to come up with results so different from six out of seven clinical studies?
 For their 2001 study, Ole Olsen and Peter Gotzsche performed what is known as a meta-analysis.
 This type of study does not produce any new data, but instead reanalyzes previously published data-in this case, data from the seven large clinical studies already mentioned above.
 Meta-analyses have become increasingly popular, in part because they are inexpensive and relatively easy to perform: all that is needed are paper copies of previously published studies, a computer, and software.
 However, performing a meta-analysis also requires many subjective decisions by the scientists that can bias the results.
 For example, many researchers disagree with the decision by Olsen and Gotzsche to label certain studies “unreliable” because of small differences in average age between the groups of women receiving and not receiving mammograms.
 Those researchers argue that differences of a few months in average age between patient groups are not relevant in judging the validity of a study.
 As you can see, it is very possible for two different teams of researchers performing a meta-analysis of the same data to reach completely different conclusions.